gogryphon/gryphoonmoon/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Dash Core development happens on Discord Server.
+Most communication about Gryphonmoon Core development happens on Discord Server.

 Discussion about codebase improvements happens in GitHub issues and pull requests.